Piranha Digital Handbook

 5. How do I know what events my swimmer is participating in?

-The head coach will send out the meet sheet a few days prior to the swim meet via e-mail.
-Coaches will mark swimmers with a sharpie the morning before the swim meet at practice with their events.
+The head coach will send out the meet sheet prior to the swim meet via e-mail.
+They will also be posted in the Swimtopia App.
+Coaches will mark swimmers with their events with a sharpie at practice the morning before the swim meet.

 6. Where do I sit during a swim meet?

-We love our swim team parents and encourage cheering a support from our fans!
+We love our swim team parents and encourage cheering and support!
 However, due to lack of space around the pools, we ask that parents move in and out from the pool-side viewing areas and wait away from the pool until it is time for their swimmer to compete.

 7. How do I know what event is competing at the moment?